chriskottom/chriskottom.com-legacy/source/_posts/2014-10-29-4-fantastic-ways-to-set-up-state-in-minitest.markdown

 ---
 layout: post
-title: "4 Ways to Set Up Test State in Minitest"
+title: "4 Fantastic Ways to Set Up State in Minitest"
 date: 2014-10-29 14:26:06 +0200
 comments: true
 categories: [development, Ruby, Minitest, before, let, setup, testing]
 ---
+{% img no-border right /images/fantastic_four.jpg The Fantastic Four %}

-Exercising a piece of application logic with automated unit tests follows a well-understood process that consists of four essential phases.
+When it comes to exercising a piece of application logic with automated unit tests, there's a well-understood process that most frameworks and testing tools follow:

-{% img center no-border /images/test_anatomy.png Test Anatomy - Setup, Action, Assertion, and Teardown  %}
+1. **Setup:** Establishes instances of data objects and preconditions essential for running the test.
+2. **Exercise:** Executes the method or logic to be tested.
+3. **Verify:** Verifies that the tested method has produced the expected result by making one or more assertions.
+4. **Teardown:** Cleans up or resets application state that should not be allowed to persist between tests.

 Perform a Google search for *"unit test anatomy"*, and you'll see this same pattern described in books and articles for many programming languages and methodologies - sometimes with slightly different terminology, but still following the same basic sequence.
 But the way that a given tool or testing library realizes each phase can vary a lot - a fact which has launched [hundreds of testing frameworks][1] and thousands of flame wars.<!--more-->

 The original Ruby standard for testing was established by the Test::Unit library (itself based on the [xUnit model][2]) which was part of the Ruby standard library going back many years and many more releases.
 Minitest follows the same model by providing a `setup` method which can be overridden and will be run by the framework before each individual test.

-RSpec came along much later and introduced a more granular scheme of hooks for setting up test state that mapped more naturally to its block-based syntax.
+RSpec came along quite a bit later and introduced a more granular scheme of hooks for setting up test state that mapped more naturally to its block-based syntax.

 * **before(:each) -** logic to run before each individual test method
 * **before(:all) / before(:context) -** logic to run at the start of a context/describe block
 * **before(:suite) -** logic to run before the test suite runs
 * **let -** memoizes the result of a block and provides an accessor method for it

 Minitest has built-in support for some but not all of these.
 In this post, I'm going to show you how to achieve the same effects in your own tests using the features that Minitest gives you along with a sprinkling of plain old Ruby.
-Because after all:

-{% img center /images/minitest_is_ruby.jpg Minitest is Ruby! %}
+Because in the end, it's all just Ruby.

-## Setting Up Before Running Each Test ##
+## Setup Before Running Each Test ##

 You probably already know that Minitest::Test provides a `setup` method that you can override to define logic that runs before each test.